Denis-Pe/game-of-life/README.md

 #### Long Term

-- Solution to current lack of dynamic instance buffers in wgpu leading to waste of memory, going against clear goals.
-Switch everything to C++ and D3D?
+- Solution to current lack of dynamic instance buffers in wgpu, leading to bad memory usage